Louis Upton: Merger with the Nineteen Hundred Co.

 On April 3, 1929, Louis announced that the Upton Machine Co will merge with the Nineteen Hundred Washer Company of Binghamton, New York, one of the pioneers in the business and a concern that had been making washing machines since 1900, to create one of the leading units in the electric washing machine industry in the United States.
 Thomas W. Beham, who had been President of the Nineteen Hundred Washer Company, assumed the same title in the newly formed Nineteen Hundred Corporation.
 Louis Upton became Vice President of the new combine and remained as Director and General Manager of the Upton division.
 Frederick became treasurer and a director of the new organization and Gus Keil remained as general superintendent and also became a director of the combine.
 Upton said in his announcement that the assets of the merged companies would total “several million dollars.” and that the idea of the merger originated with the Uptons.
 The outcome was a merger on an equal basis.
-The eastern corporation makes a more expensive type of washer and that both companies are strong financially.
+The eastern corporation made a more expensive type of washer and that both companies are strong financially.

-The Upton Machine Company, now a division of Nineteen Hundred Co. doubles their output in 1929, greatly expanding their St. Joseph, Michigan plant size to support a new product line, known as the Kenmore in 1930.
-The concern now caters to some 4000 dealers throughout the nation.
-The Sears-Roebuck company gives the company preferential positioning in its catalog, which has a circulation of more than 11,000,000 households.
+The Upton Machine Company, now a division of Nineteen Hundred Co. doubled their output in 1929, greatly expanding their St. Joseph, Michigan plant size to support a new product line, known as the Kenmore in 1930.
+The concern was now catering to some 4000 dealers throughout the nation.
+The Sears-Roebuck company gave the company preferential positioning in its catalog, which has a circulation of more than 11,000,000 households.
 Upton machines are also sold in all of the more than 300 Sears-Roebuck retail stores.